-The LinkLoad extension attribute has been introduced for the link bandwidth feature.
-See the description of the extension on page 194.
+The LinkLoad key of the Extensions attribute has been introduced for the link bandwidth feature.
+See the description of the Extensions key on page 181.

 HA Considerations

 If the primary T-Server is at the high watermark prior to a switchover, its state is not transferred to the backup T-Server.